genotoul-bioinfo/Binette/paper/paper.md

 Binette serves as the bin refinement tool within the [metagWGS](https://forgemia.inra.fr/genotoul-bioinfo/metagwgs) metagenomic analysis pipeline [@metagWGS_inprep], providing a robust and faster alternative to the bin refinement module of the metaWRAP pipeline as well as other similar bin refinement tools.

+# Availability

+Binette is accessible through [PyPI](https://pypi.org/project/Binette/), and a Conda [package](https://anaconda.org/bioconda/binette) can be found in the Bioconda channel [gruning2018bioconda].
+The source code for Binette is available on [GitHub](https://github.com/genotoul-bioinfo/binette) under the MIT license.
+The GitHub repository includes continuous integration tests, test coverage, and employs continuous deployment through GitHub actions.

+# Acknowledgements

+We would like to thank Matthias Zytnicki for his valuable insights and support during the development of the binette algorithm.

 # References